-RMI encourages responsible sourcing from conflict affected and high risk areas (CAHRAs).
-RMI also does not provide lists of countries that may be conflict-free or conflict-affected.
-The nature of conflict is ever-changing, while some conflicts may be country-wide, many conflict-related and high risk incidents are concentrated on a regional or local level, or involve individual sites/entities/actors.
-Both country risk assessments and individual supplier due diligence are critical to ensure responsible sourcing of minerals.
-In alignment with the OECD Due Diligence Guidance, RMI provides tools and resources to enable companies to conduct individual and collective due diligence within supply chains to source minerals responsibly.
+The RMI encourages responsible sourcing from conflict affected and high risk areas (CAHRAs).
+The RMI does not provide lists of countries that may be conflict-free or conflict-affected.
+The nature of conflict is ever-changing, while some conflicts may be country-wide, many conflict-related and high-risk incidents are concentrated on a regional or local level, or involve individual sites, entities, and actors.
+Once companies idenitify which conflict-affected and high-risk areas their are sourcing from, both country-level risk assessments and individual supplier due diligence are critical to ensure responsible sourcing of minerals from CAHRAs.
+In alignment with the OECD Due Diligence Guidance, the RMI provides tools and resources to enable companies to conduct individual and collective due diligence within supply chains to source minerals responsibly.

 OECD definition of conflict-affected and high-risk areas: Conflict-affected and high-risk areas are identified by the presence of armed conflict, widespread violence or other risks of harm to people.
 Armed conflict may take a variety of forms, such as a conflict of international or non-international character, which may involve two or more states, or may consist of wars of liberation, or insurgencies, civil wars, etc. High-risk areas may include areas of political instability or repression, institutional weakness, insecurity, collapse of civil infrastructure and widespread violence.
 Such areas are often characterised by widespread human rights abuses and violations of national or international law.

 EU definition of conflict-affected and high-risk areas: Areas in a state of armed conflict, fragile post-conflict areas, as well as areas witnessing weak or non-existing governance and security, such as failed states, and widespread and systematic violations of international law, including human rights abuses.